waynelinks/webdock/repositories/spa/README.md

 Open port 80 in the browser.

-\* Remember to build and release at least one version of WebDock's Node image before this step.
+\* Build and release at least one version of
+WebDock's Node image before this step.